How much money can you save by cycling more?

 This is not about getting rid of your car or cycling everywhere.

 For many people, driving will still be necessary for some journeys.
-But there may be short trips in your week that could be done by bike instead — going to the shops, getting to school, visiting friends or travelling to work locally.
+But there may be short trips in your week that could be done by bike instead: going to the shops, getting to school, visiting friends or travelling to work locally.

 Those smaller changes can still add up.

-According to Department for Transport statistics, 72% of all trips made in England in 2021 were under five miles.
+According to Department for Transport statistics, 70% of all trips made in England in 2024 – the most recent year for which numbers are available – were under five miles, with a quarter of all trips under a mile.
 While many very short journeys are walked, most trips between one and five miles were still made by car or van.
-That suggests there is real potential for more of these journeys to be cycled instead.

 Bikes cost less to own and run